Religious architecture, pilgrimage sites

 - Udvada Atash Behram - India, Gujarat.
 The oldest functioning Zoroastrian place of worship, consecrated in 1742 with sacred fire brought from Persia.

-- Ise Grand Shrine - Japan, Mie.
+- Ise Grand Shrine - Japan, Kansai.
 This is one of the holiest Shinto shrines, especially its inner shrine, Naikū, where the goddess Amaterasu-ōmikami is worshipped.
 The history of this shrine goes back to 4 BC, with the first shrine built around 692 AD.
 Wooden buildings are built in a specific style and are rebuilt every 20 years.

-- Ryōan-ji - Japan, Kyoto.
+- Ryōan-ji - Japan, Kansai.
 A Zen Buddhist temple, renowned for its dry rock garden from the late 15th century, containing 15 boulders, of which only 14 can be seen from any angle.
 Only the enlightened are able to see the 15th one.

 - Imam Reza shrine - Iran, Meshed.
 An important religious and theological complex, this shrine includes the tomb of Imām Ridhā, the eighth Imām and the beautiful Goharshad Mosque, various theological educational institutions and library.
 It is visited by 15 - 20 million pilgrims a year.
 It was built in 818 AD.